CJM Rampelt Family Legacy Scholarship

 GPA:

-African American and Native American people in the United States have historically been treated inequitably, which has produced a racial wealth gap.
+Black American and Native/Indigenous American people in the United States have historically been treated inequitably, which produced a racial wealth gap for these populations.

-Due to the limited financial resources of many Native American and African American families, it can be difficult to send their kids to college.
-The inaccessibility of college closes off many career opportunities for underrepresented students, which perpetuates the wealth gap.
+Due to the resulting limited financial resources of many Native American and Black families, it can be difficult to pay for their student’s higher education.
+The inaccessibility of post-secondary education closes off many career opportunities for underrepresented students, which perpetuates the wealth gap.

-This scholarship seeks to support underserved students with financial limitations who want to attend an accredited college, university or trade school.
+This scholarship seeks to support underserved students with financial limitation, who want to attend an accredited college, university, or trade school, who particularly have an interest in social justice and raising up their communities.

-Any African American or Native American high school senior or undergraduate student in Pennsylvania with at least a 2.75 GPA, financial need and community service experience may apply for this scholarship opportunity, but those in Allegheny County or Beaver County are preferred.
+Any Black American or Native/Indigenous American high school senior or undergraduate student with legal residence in Pennsylvania, who has at least a 3.0 GPA; financial need and social justice advocacy or community service experience may apply for this scholarship.
+Applicants who are residents of Allegheny or Beaver County will be given preference.

 Selection Criteria: